huntdatacenter/docs/docs/do-science/faq/migration.md

 No. All lab users need to update their lab IP, reset their SSH passphrase and install a new Workbench certificate.
 We will send guides on how to do this during the migration (lab access link).

 ### Do I need update my X2go session preferences?

 Yes.
-You need to update your IP address in your setup configuration.
+You need to update your IP address in your session preferences.
 You will find the updated IP address in Lab access link once your lab is migrated.

 ### How can I easily update my MobaXterm session?